cgupta3131/Sem7/CS462_Graphics_Lab/Assignment2/README.md

 - Run make clean to delete 'out' file.

 To Rotate the Model:
-- Hold the mouse left button and move the cursor.
+- Hold the mouse left button and move the cursor in all four directions to rotate the 3D Model.

 To Zoom the Model:
 - Hold the mouse right button and move/draw the cursor in up or down direction to zoom in/out respectively.